UPDATE - 24 Mar 2021: A revised version of this post has been published at What Matters.

 In mid 2015, I came across a couple of blog posts about OKRs and got excited.
-I was helping the UK’s government digital service ask the treasury for nearly £500m to continue its digital transformation work and ultimately make the UK the world’s most digital government in 2016).
+I was helping the UK’s Government Digital Service to scope their complex change portfolio and secure nearly £500m in funding to continue its digital transformation work and ultimately make the UK the world’s most digital government in 2016.

 OKRs were a perfect fit for helping teams to scope out their ambition.